Supply Chain Resilience Strategy: Build and Measure

 Hurricanes, earthquakes, and other natural disasters have been disrupting the supply chain for ages.
 Such disasters can be classified as external risks, as they are not in the control of the business.
 Regardless of the classification of risk, these calamities lead to port closures and cargo flight cancellations, in addition to creating capacity constraints and supply shortages.

-United Nations Development Program (UNDP) suggests that rising temperatures could lead to adverse effects on the workers.
+Even climate change affects the operations of businesses.
+Research from the United Nations Development Program (UNDP) suggests that rising temperatures could lead to adverse effects on the workers.

 According to the UNDP, climate change’s economic impact on labor productivity could reach $2.5 trillion in global losses by 2030.